vengi-voxel/vengi/README.md

 Please consider donating to help to continue the work on this project.
 See the sponsor button.

-Find more information about how to compile and run the game or tools [here](https://mgerhardy.github.io/vengi/).
+Find more information about how to compile and run the tools [here](https://mgerhardy.github.io/vengi/).

-Join our [discord server](https://discord.gg/AgjCPXy) and help developing the game and/or tools.
+Join our [discord server](https://discord.gg/AgjCPXy) and help developing by feature request or bug reports.

 ## Download